Tax strategy – Odfjell Drilling Group

 Risks associated with undertaking transactions without appropriate consideration of the potential tax consequences or where advice taken is not correctly implemented.

 Non-financial tax risks that may have an impact on the Group’s relationships with shareholders, clients, tax authorities and the general public.

-- Where appropriate, the Group looks to engage with tax authorities to disclose and resolve issues, risks and uncertain tax positions.
+• Where appropriate, the Group looks to engage with HMRC to disclose and resolve issues, risks and uncertain tax positions.
 The subjective nature of global tax legislation means that it is often not possible to mitigate all known tax risks.
 As a result, at any given time, the Group may be exposed to financial and reputational risks arising from its tax affairs

 2. Attitude of the Group to tax planning